christoskaterini/my-finance-app/README.md

     ```bash
     ln -s ../storage/app/public storage
     ```
-    `    This command creates a shortcut named`storage`inside your`public` folder, pointing it to the real storage location.
+    This command creates a shortcut named `storage` inside you `public` folder, pointing it to the real storage location.

 ### Step 5: Final Cleanup (Security)